scholarslab/scholarslab.github.io/collections/_events/scholars-lab-speaker-series-leonardo-flores-2022-04-06.md

 end_time: '11:45:00'
 layout: events
 slug: scholars-lab-speaker-series-leonardo-flores-2022-04-06
-title: "Scholars' Lab Speaker Series: Leonardo Flores'"
+title: "Speaker: Leonardo Flores"
 location: '<a href="https://cal.lib.virginia.edu/calendar/events/LeonardoFlores">Registration is required for this zoom event</a>'
 ---
-Leonardo Flores is Chair of the English Department at Appalachian State University and President of the Electronic Literature Organization.
+Leonardo Flores is Chair of the English Department at Appalachian State University and President of the [Electronic Literature Organization](http://eliterature.org/).
 His research areas are electronic literature, with a focus on digital poetry, and the history and strategic growth of the field.
-He’s known for I ♥ E-Poetry, the Electronic Literature Collection, Volume 3, “Third Generation Electronic Literature” and the Antología Lit(e)Lat, Volume 1.
-For more information on his current work, visit leonardoflores.net.
+He’s known for [I ♥ E-Poetry](http://iloveepoetry.org/), the [Electronic Literature Collection, Volume 3](https://collection.eliterature.org/3/), “[Third Generation Electronic Literature](https://electronicbookreview.com/essay/third-generation-electronic-literature/)” and the [Antología Lit(e)Lat, Volume 1](http://antologia.litelat.net/).
+For more information on his current work, visit [leonardoflores.net](https://leonardoflores.net/).

 This program is open to all, but registration is required.
 The Zoom link to join will be sent via email before the event.